Managing buildings efficiently

 Every year, we circulate a customer satisfaction survey to occupiers in our multi-let buildings, measuring how our facilities management services are perceived by occupiers and how our contractors are performing against their Key Performance Indicators.

-Occupiers also have access to a tenant portal, which helps them in the day-to-day running of their offices.
+Occupiers also have access to a portal, which helps them in the day-to-day running of their offices.
 The portal provides us with an effective channel to communicate the various services and functions we provide.

 Our plans for the future